Independent African news, markets, culture and politics.

 NMDPRA, FCCPC Set Up 10-Man C’ttee To Address Consumers Complaints

-The Nigerian Midstream and Downstream Petroleum Regulatory Authority (NMDPRA) and the Federal Competition and Consumer Protection Commission (FCCPC) have established a joint committee to enhance consumer protection in the energy sector.
-This development is aimed at addressing recurring complaints related to competitive practices and service delivery in the oil and gas industry.
+The Nigerian Midstream and Downstream Petroleum Regulatory Authority (NMDPRA) and the Federal Competition and Consumer Protection Commission (FCCPC) have formed a joint committee to strengthen consumer protection in the energy sector.
+This initiative responds to recurring complaints about competitive practices and service delivery in the oil and gas industry.

-According to a statement by the NMDPRA, the 10-member Joint-Technical Working Committee was inaugurated to share market data, monitor and investigate anti-competitive practices, and ensure adequate consumer protection.
-Executive Director, Distribution Systems, Storage and Retailing Infrastructure (DSSRI), Ogbugo Ukoha, represented the NMDPRA Chief Executive, Farouk Ahmed, at the event in Abuja.
-Ukoha stressed that the committee’s primary objective is to address concerns relating to competitive practices and service delivery in the sector.
+According to an NMDPRA statement, a 10‑member Joint‑Technical Working Committee was inaugurated to share market data, monitor and investigate anti‑competitive behavior, and ensure adequate consumer protection.
+The committee was represented by Ogbugo Ukoha, Executive Director of Distribution Systems, Storage and Retailing Infrastructure (DSSRI), who acted on behalf of NMDPRA Chief Executive Farouk Ahmed at the ceremony in Abuja.
+Ukoha emphasized that the committee’s primary goal is to address concerns related to competition and service delivery within the sector.

-The committee, led by the FCCPC’s Deputy Director of Surveillance and Investigation, Omagu Nwachukwu, and Charles Nwachukwu, Head of the Alternative Dispute Resolution Centre of the NMDPRA, is expected to identify potential threats to the sector and escalate such issues to the top management of both organizations.
-The collaboration between the NMDPRA and the FCCPC aims to establish a level playing field for operators, prevent monopoly, and provide modalities for prosecution in cases where abuse is established after further investigation.
+Leadership of the committee includes FCCPC Deputy Director of Surveillance and Investigation Omagu Nwachukwu and Charles Nwachukwu, Head of the Alternative Dispute Resolution Centre at NMDPRA.
+Together, they will identify potential threats to the sector and forward any issues to the top management of both organizations.

 Scroll to Top